-East Lake, California - our first success story with Golden Algae
+East Lake, California - a Golden Algae success story

 Golden Algae — The Problem & The Solution

 Adding hyperaccumulators — plants and endophytes — and nano-bubbler technology to our proprietary BioHaven island matrix is a formula for success in the field of golden algae elimination.